KatieRJ/junior_python_assessment/README.md

 - Code editor E.g. VS Code

 Step 1:
-Open the project folder called junior_python_assessment
+Open the project folder called junior_python_assessment in your code editor.

 Step 2:
 I strongly suggest creating a virtual environment for the project by using the following command in the terminal: